-If you’d like to learn more about whether arm lift is right for you, please call 541-687-8900 or contact our office in Eugene today for more details.
-We offer free consultations for our cosmetic surgery and medical spa patients.
+If you’d like to learn more about whether arm lift is right for you, please call 541-687-8900 or contact our office in Eugene today for more details or to schedule your consultation.

 Prior to undergoing an arm lift, you will have a consultation with Dr. Daniel.
 During this time, you’ll have the opportunity to discuss your main concerns regarding your arms, the results that you hope to see, and any other questions you may have.
 Dr. Daniel will also let you know the approach that he feels would best suit your needs.